brendes/acme-theme-vscode/README.md

 Two big differences between this theme and the original Acme editor's color scheme:
 1. Comments are a faded foreground color.
-2. Some other editor and/or UI colors are tweaked from the original Plan9/Acme color scheme to look better on modern displays.
+2. Some other editor and/or UI colors are slightly muted, which looks better in VS Code on modern displays (IMHO).

-A blue and white version of the theme is also included.
+A blue and white variant of the theme is also included.

 ## Screenshots